meliao/osdc_support/griffin.rst

 Understanding OSDC Griffin Storage Options
 ------------------------------------------

-OSDC Griffin uses a combination of Ephemeral storage in VMs and S3 object storage to provide reliable and fast data storage devices.
+OSDC Griffin uses a combination of ephemeral storage in VMs and S3 object storage to provide reliable and fast data storage devices.
 In brief, best practices on Griffin involve:

 NEED UPDATE

-* Manage persistant data in S3 buckets.
+* Manage persistent data in S3 buckets.
-* Grabbing data into VM ephmeral storage.
+* Grabbing data into VM ephemeral storage.
 * Execute analysis, review result, delete any unnecessary data.
 * Push results you wish to keep to S3.